Councilman Stokes hosts crime summit

 “The mother is blamed for everything that a child does.
 If a child doesn’t have a strong male in his life, he’s going to be taken up by the street,” said the mother.

 Several people at the summit agreed that more men in Jackson need to lead young men in the right direction, including Jackson Police Chief James Davis.
-Another issue that Chief Davis spoke on was a possible gun ban in the capital city.
+Another issue that Chief Davis discussed was a possible gun ban in the capital city.

 “Those kids were comfortable on the fairgrounds, that’s where they buy guns.
 If you’ve got a crime problem in your capital city and the number one issue is guns, that’s an easy fix,” said Chief Davis.